-In the case of a growing cockroach problem in your home, there are some solutions that can help you eradicate them before they invade.
+In the case of a growing cockroach problem in your home, there are preventative pest control solutions that can help you eradicate them before they invade.
 While these remedies are effective most of the time, a reoccurring problem with these pests may require the assistance of a professional exterminator.

 In order to keep cockroaches from multiplying in your home, be diligent in keeping it clean and free of exposed food.
 Roaches don’t have a strict diet and will munch on anything you leave out, from the leftovers on your dirty plates to the remnants in your cat’s food dish.
 Keeping your space spick-and-span is the best method of prevention.

 Leaving food out overnight or putting off doing the dishes until the next morning are habits that will attract cockroaches and other pests.
 Being diligent with cleaning up after every meal will go a long way in preventing invasion.
 For a deeper dive into cleaning your kitchen, here are some steps for making sure your kitchen is completely sanitary and unwelcoming to roaches.

 Examine your cupboards and pantry

 If you open your pantry and smell strong food aromas, chances are there is food in there that is not properly sealed.
 Whether it’s a loose spice cap or an open box of pancake mix, examine each item to be sure its seal is airtight, making it scent-free and impenetrable.

 It’s also a good idea to wipe down both your cupboard shelves and food containers with disinfecting spray or wipes to remove spills or sticky substances that might attract the pests.